AlexisDrch/UTComputer_LO21/README.md

 # UTComputer_LO21
 UTComputer is a scientific calcultator.
-Developed in C++ / Oriented Object Programming
+Developed in C++  and framework QT / Oriented Object Programming